Candle Making Additives | Candle Additives Guide

 candle making polysorbate

-Each of these additives has specific purposes.
+Each of these additives has a specific purpose.
 As you gain more experience with candle making, you will use these additives to see what works for you and what effect you want to create.

 Some people choose not to use any additives at all, and some wax blends have the additives already in them.
 When you decide on a supplier for your wax, your supplier can go over what additives you may or may not need, depending on what type of wax, and what type of candle you will be making.